 LOOP - Extension to Common Lisp Loop to iterate over all the tuples of a query via a loop clause.
-Loop Clause var A d-var-spec, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp.
-This allows for the usual loop-style destructuring. type-spec An optional type-spec either simple or destructured, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp. query An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments. database An optional database object .
-This will default to the value of default-database.
+Loop Clause type-spec An optional type-spec either simple or destructured, as defined in the grammar for loop-clauses in the ANSI Standard for Common Lisp.